Time and Technology March On Together As They Say.

-Time and Technology March On Together as they say and in the case of manual focusing it has become a lot easier using the Samyang 300mm lens due to Technology with Manual Focus Assist and Focus Peaking.
-With the AF/MF toggle switch on the A6300 assigned to it as it’s easy to access with my thumb, MF Assist takes a crop of the sensor and magnifies the subject image between 5.9x and 11.7x respectively to help with focus when viewed through the Electronic View Finder or LCD screen.
+I have the center button in AF/MF toggle switch assigned to Manual Focus Assist as it’s easy to access with my right thumb.
+MF Assist takes a crop of the sensor and magnifies the subject image between 5.9x and 11.7x respectively to help with focusing when viewed through the Electronic View Finder or the rear LCD screen.
 Downside is that any movement of the camera and lens is also greatly magnified.